srbmaury/quiz1/CONTRIBUTING.md

 ### Working on Issues

 Feel free to pick any open issue from our [issue tracker](https://github.com/srbmaury/quiz1/issues) that you find interesting.
-Comment on the issue that you would like to work on it so that others are aware you are addressing it.
-If you need more context on a particular issue, please ask for clarification.
+Comment on the issue that you would like to work on so that others know you are addressing it.
+If you need more context on a particular topic, please don't hesitate to ask for clarification.

 ### Submitting Pull Requests